leomaxwell973/Triton-3.2.0-Windows-Nvidia-Prebuilt/README.md

 This build is designed **specifically for Windows users with NVIDIA hardware**, eliminating unnecessary dependencies and optimizing performance.
 If you're developing **AI models on Windows and need a clean Triton setup without AMD bloat or Linux workarounds**, or have had difficulty building triton for Windows, this is **the best version available.**

 ## Also, I am aware of the "Windows" branch of Triton.
-This version, last I checked, is for bypassing apps with a linux/unix/posix focus platform, but have nothing that makes them strictly so, and thus, had triton as a no-worry reqirement on a supported platform such as them, but no regard for windows, despite being compatible for them regardless.
+This version, last I checked, is for bypassing apps with a Linux/Unix/Posix focus platform, but have nothing that makes them strictly so, and thus, had triton as a no-worry requirement on a supported platform such as them, but no regard for windows, despite being compatible for them regardless.
 Or such case uses.
-It's a shell of triton, vaporware, that provides only token comparions of features or gpu enhancment compared to the full version of linux.
-THIS REPO - Is such a full version, with llvm and nothing taken out as long as its not involving AMD GPUs.
+It's a shell of triton, vaporware, that provides only token comparison of features or GPU enhancement compared to the full version of Linux.
+THIS REPO - Is such a full version, with LLVM and nothing taken out as long as its not involving AMD GPUs.

 🔥 **Enjoy the cleanest, fastest Triton experience on Windows!** 🚀😎